serverpod/serverpod/modules/serverpod_auth/serverpod_auth_server/README.md

       serverpod_auth_apple_flutter:
         path: path/to/serverpod/modules/serverpod_auth/serverpod_auth_apple_flutter

-Next, you need to set up a SessionManager, which keeps track of the user's state.
+Next, you need to set up a `SessionManager`, which keeps track of the user's state.
 It will also handle the authentication keys passed to the client from the server, upload user profile images, etc.

     void main() async {
       // Need to call this as we are using Flutter bindings before runApp is called.